Hot Topics: New Cardiology Location, Urgent Fracture Appointments, SCORE Program, New Cardiac Surgery Experts, Patient Safety Award, Becker's 100

 | Children's National Welcomes Hematology and Sickle Cell Experts, Expands Team|

-Joining Children’s National this summer, Suvankar Majumdar, M.D., will lead our blood disorders team as the Division Chief of Hematology.
-Andrew Campbell, M.D., will join the team as the Director of the Comprehensive Sickle Cell Disease Program, the largest such program in the Washington, D.C., area.
+Two doctors have joined our team in recent months.
+Suvankar Majumdar, M.D., now leads our blood disorders team as the Division Chief of Hematology.
+Andrew Campbell, M.D., joined the team as the Director of the Comprehensive Sickle Cell Disease Program, the largest such program in the Washington, D.C., area.

 | Measles Diagnosis and Care: What Primary Care Providers Need to Know|

-For providers who are not familiar with, or want to refresh learning on measles diagnosis and care, a Virtual Lunch and Learn will be presented at 12:15 p.m. on Wednesday May 24 by Nada Harik.
+For providers who are not familiar with, or want to refresh learning on measles diagnosis and care, a Virtual Lunch and Learn was presented on Wednesday May 24 by Nada Harik.

 Cardiology Moves to a New Location in Salisbury